-While parents strive to guide children's growth and development in the home, state and local governments bear primary responsibility for classroom-based education in the United States, with some help from federal funding.
+While parents strive to guide children's growth and development in the home, state and local governments bear primary responsibility for classroom-based education in the United States, with some help from federal guaranteed loan funding.
 Programs that serve young children operate under a variety of names and auspices, including the federal Head Start program as well as privately and publicly funded child care.
 State prekindergarten programs play an increasingly important role as part of this larger array of programs.
 The 2011 Yearbook seeks to improve the public's knowledge and understanding of state efforts to expand the availability of high-quality education to young children in the 21st century.
 We hope that this report will serve as a resource for policymakers, advocates, and researchers to make more informed decisions as state-funded preschool education moves forward to another decade of progress.

 Suggested citation style: